pan-ontologies/esrf-ontologies/doc/index.rst

 Technique in Bliss
 ------------------

-Get the technique metadata for one of more aliases
+Get the :ref:`technique metadata <techniques>` for one of more aliases

 .. code:: python